$L^p-L^q$ boundedness of Fourier multipliers associated with the anharmonic Oscillator: Introduction

 Anharmonic oscillators on $\mathbb{R}^n$ are important operators in analysis and mathematical physics, but also in number theory.
-The analysis of the energy levels of the Schr\"{o}dinger operator $i\partial_t \psi=-\Delta \psi+V(x)\psi$ can be reduced to the corresponding eigenvalue problem of an operator of the form $A=-\Delta+V(x)$; the so-called \textit{anharmonic oscillator}. \\ Despite the intensive research on the solution of the eigenvalue problem associated to the anharmonic oscillator (cf. \cite{AM}, \cite{DJ}, \cite{GM}, \cite{HR1}, \cite{HR2}, \cite{HM}, \cite{V}), the exact solution of it (even in the quartic case) is still unknown, see \cite{OU}.
-The literature on the subject is vast and overviews can be found, for instance in \cite{CDR18}.\\ In this work we establish the $L^p-L^q$ boundedness of spectral multipliers of the anharmonic oscillators $A$, (and in particular also of negative powers $A^{-m}$, $m>0$ of it), when $V(x)=|x|^{2k}$, $k \in \mathbb{N}$, and generalise $A$ by considering higher order derivatives.
-In particular, we consider $A$ to be
+The analysis of the energy levels of the Schr\"{o}dinger operator $i\partial_t \psi=-\Delta \psi+V(x)\psi$ can be reduced to the corresponding eigenvalue problem of an operator of the form $A=-\Delta+V(x)$; the so-called \textit{anharmonic oscillator}. \\ Unlike the case of the harmonic oscillator (case $V(x)=|x|^2$) where the eigenfunctions are the Hermit functions and are well-understood (cf. \cite{Thangavelu}, \cite{Par10}), the exact solution of the eigenvalue problem associated with the anharmonic oscillator is still unknown.
+Despite the intensive research on the this topic over the last 40 years (cf. \cite{AM}, \cite{DJ}, \cite{HR1}, \cite{HR2}, \cite{HM}, \cite{V}), the exact solution of it, even in the quartic case, is still unknown \cite{OU}.
+The literature on the subject is vast and overviews can be found, for instance in \cite{CDR18}.\\ Here we consider operators which in \cite{CDR18} has been regarded as ``prototype'' in the class under consideration.
+For such operators the potential is given as $V(x)=|x|^{2k}$, where $k \geq 1$ is an integer, and we generalise $A$ by considering higher order derivatives.
+In particular, for $l \geq 1$ integer, we define $A$ to be